sunnatTuychiyev/Mazzaly_backend/README.md

 Imported recipes are stored in English and automatically translated to Uzbek and Russian.
 Ingredient and category names are translated as well.
-Use the `lang` query parameter on the `/api/recipes/`, `/api/categories/` and ingredient search endpoints to retrieve data in a specific language:
+Use the `lang` query parameter on the `/api/recipes/`, `/api/categories/` and ingredient search endpoints to retrieve data in a specific language.
+Valid values are `en`, `uz` or `ru`; any other value defaults to English:

 ```bash
 curl '/api/recipes/?lang=uz'